-With our English lessons for Meeting places you will learn "Meeting places" in 4 easy steps.
-The English you will learn in this lesson consists of 10 Words that name places to meet.
+With our English lessons you will learn the topic "Meeting places" in 4 quick and easy steps.
+The English you will learn in these lessons consists of 10 words that name places to meet.

 |1||at home||at home|